lsinfo3/DBM_LoRa_Simulation/README.md

 ![Schematic representation of the DBM algorithm](resources/dbm_example.png)

+This code wa sused to produce the results for the publication **DBM: Decentralized Burst Mitigation for Periodic LoRa Devices using Self-Organizing Radio Access** submitted to ICC 2023.

 ## Implementation and Structure

 The simulation has been developed using the [r-simmer](https://r-simmer.org/) discrete event simulation framework for the R programming language.